-As part of the federal government’s carbon pricing system, a Federal Carbon Tax will be applied to all fossil fuels, including natural gas, starting on April 1, 2019.
+As part of the federal government’s multi-year carbon pricing system, the Federal Carbon Tax applied to natural gas increases April 1st, 2020 to $58.70 per 10³m³.

-As a Registered Distributor of natural gas under the Greenhouse Gas Pollution Pricing Act, TransGas will collect the required amount each month and remit the charges to the federal government.
+As a Registered Distributor of natural gas under the Greenhouse Gas Pollution Pricing Act (GGPPA), TransGas collects the required amount each month and remit the charges to the federal government.

-- Note the following special rule for marketable natural gas (MNG) delivered by means of a distribution system:
+- Note the following special rule for natural gas delivered by means of a distribution system:

 - GGPPA definition of a distribution system: